egonw/SARS-CoV-2-Queries/src/intro.md

 The [Wikicite](http://wikicite.org/) project has picked up the challenge to enter all scholarly publications (cited in Wikipedia) [<cite>Q28843308</cite>].
-Inspired by [Scholia](https://scholia.toolforge.org/) [<cite>Q41799194</cite>], this electronic books collects a number of queries useful to journal editors.
+Inspired by [Scholia](https://scholia.toolforge.org/) [<cite>Q41799194</cite>], this electronic books collects a number of queries that we hope are useful to anyone who wants to learn more about the SARS-CoV-2 virus.

-As will be clear when reading this booklet, a lot of queries take advantage of work by other, of the [Wikidata:WikiProject COVID-19](https://www.wikidata.org/wiki/Wikidata:WikiProject_COVID-19), of Wikicite, and the selflessness efforts by many people around the world [<cite>Q99196713</cite>,<cite>Q99440037</cite>,<cite>Q90557988</cite>,<cite>Q102043840</cite>].
+As will be clear when reading this booklet, a lot of queries take advantage of work by other, of the [Wikidata:WikiProject COVID-19](https://www.wikidata.org/wiki/Wikidata:WikiProject_COVID-19), of Wikicite, of the authors [<cite>Q105037759</cite>], and the selflessness efforts by many people around the world [<cite>Q99196713</cite>,<cite>Q99440037</cite>,<cite>Q90557988</cite>,<cite>Q102043840</cite>].

 Knowledge graphs that specifically use data from Wikidata include the following: